Ayurvedic Cure For Musculoskeletal Disorders in Rishikesh

 Nadi Swedana and Sarvanga Swedana (Sudation with medicated vapors): An effective procedure to provide relief from stiffness and pain.

 Abhyangam (Massage): Procedure performed with medicated oil or ghee for the purpose of muscle relaxation.

 Kativasti (Specialized form of fermentation with the help of medicated oils): Very useful in pain occurring due to stiff back, slipped disc, muscle spasm, etc.

 Matravasti (Medicated enema): A combination of medicated oil and kwatha (decoction), given through the rectal passage useful in relieving back pain caused by lumber canal stenosis and sciatica syndrome.

 Although back pain is a common problem, it is not advisable to perceive this as a temporary set-back, and it must not be ignored.
 Many modern medicines are available for the treatment in the form of NSAID’S and Muscle Relaxants, which are easily available and can tend to be misused.
 Keeping the side effects of such medicines in mind, an Ayurvedic regimen should be tried with proper medical guidance and advice so that maximum benefits may be experienced by ailing individuals.

-Click here to learn more about wellness through traditional Ayurveda and Yoga amidst the beautiful nature of Himalayas in Rishikesh.
+Click here to learn more about wellness through traditional Ayurveda and Yoga in Rishikesh, Goa and Kerala.